SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 Field Description

-Date of Change Defaults to the current date.
+Date of Change When Vault creates a PSMF Logbook Entry, this field defaults to the current date.
 To change it, use the calendar to select the date or enter the date manually.

-Person Making Change Defaults to the current user.
+Person Making Change When Vault creates a PSMF Logbook Entry, this field defaults to the document Owner.
+When manually creating a PSMF Logbook Entry, Vault populates the current user.
 To change it, select a user from the picklist or select the Advanced Search icon to use filters and refine your search.

 Summary of Changes When Vault creates a PSMF Logbook Entry, this field is left blank.
 Enter a description of the changes made to the document.